Vetulocystidae: Possible relationship to Yanjiahella

 If vetulocystids are ancestral to echinoderms, then the tentacles of Thylacocercus could be coleomic structures related to feeding ambulacra.
 In this scenario, the proposed stem echinoderm Yanjiahella could be interpreted as having characteristics intermediate between Thylacocercus (as a relatively derived vetulocystid) and echinoderms.
 While a stem-echinoderm affinity for Yanjiahella is a matter of some debate, the proposed alternatives are also within stem- or crown-group Ambulacraria.

+Possible relationship to chordates

+Vetulocystids have alternatively been found to be in the chordate stem group.
+Cladogram modified after He et al. 2026, finding vetulocystids to occupy a basalmost position in the chordate stem group.

 Disproven relationship to Saccorhytus

 An alternative phylogeny connecting both vetulocystids and vetulicolians with Saccorhytus, which was initially thought to be an early deuterostome, was disproven when Saccorhytus was shown to be an ecdysozoan (a protostome) instead.